Copilot-Language/copilot/README.md

 is hard to follow in our case because of

 * The difficulty to deal with universal quantification.
-* The lack of *true* functions in Copilot : the latter offers metaprogramming facilities but no concept of functions like *Lustre* does with its *nodes*).
+* The lack of *true* functions in Copilot: the latter offers metaprogramming facilities but no concept of functions like *Lustre* does with its *nodes*).
 * The inlining policy of the reification process.
 This point is related to the previous one.